dagerikhl/spellwood/README.md

 1. Clone this repository or, if you're planning to have a repository for your custom game on GitHub, [create a new repository from this template](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and clone it instead.
 2. Open the directory of your custom game and change `name` field in `package.json` file to the name of your addon name.
-3. Open terminal in that directory and run `npm install` to install dependencies.
-You also should run `npm update` once in a while to get tool updates.
+3. Open terminal in that directory and run `yarn install` to install dependencies.
+You also should update your packages once in a while to get tool updates.

 After that you can press `Ctrl+Shift+B` in VSCode or run `yarn dev` command in terminal to compile your code and watch for changes.